-- Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - ii.
-Amendments to IAS 1 Classification of Liabilities as Current or Non-current - iii.
-Amendments to IAS 1 Non-current Liabilities with Covenants - iv.
-Amendments to IAS 7 and IFRS 7 Supplier Finance Arrangements - v.
+- i.
+Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - i.
+Amendments to IAS 1 Classification of Liabilities as Current or Non-current - ii.
+Amendments to IAS 1 Non-current Liabilities with Covenants - iii.
+Amendments to IAS 7 and IFRS 7 Supplier Finance Arrangements - iv.
 Amendments to IFRS 16 Lease Liability in a Sale and Leaseback